DataManagementLab/DFI-public/README.md

 Use the distributed experiment runner for easily running use-cases: https://github.com/mjasny/distexprunner

 ## Installation:
+DFI can optionally be installed, however for development git submodule is recommended.
 Install the shared library after compilation with 'make install'.
 By default, files are installed at /usr/local/.
 This can by changed by setting CMAKE_INSTALL_PREFIX when running cmake.